Floodplain Info

 In addition to our 2 parks, Sullivan’s Island has partnered with the Lowcountry Land Trust to protect and preserve our natural spaces.
 Some of the protected spaces include the Old Dump at Station 19, Marshall Boulevard Beachfront and the Old Pitt Street Bridge Landing at Station 9.

-Thompson Park is located right on the beach between Sullivan’s Island and Isle of Palms at Breach Inlet.
-Thompson Park is the site of an historic Revolutionary War Battle that saw the British Troops try to wade through the incoming tide from the Isle of Palms side, only to meet a watery end.
+Thomson Park is located right on the beach between Sullivan’s Island and Isle of Palms at Breach Inlet.
+Thomson Park is the site of an historic Revolutionary War Battle that saw the British Troops try to wade through the incoming tide from the Isle of Palms side, only to meet a watery end.
 Swimming is not allowed in this area due to the incredibly strong currents and undertow.
 This is a very popular site for surf fishing and sunbathing as well as dolphin and porpoise sighting.
 Click here to read more about the Battle of Sullivan's Island.